white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 7***

-***WARNING- IF YOU HAVE ALREADY RUN THE INSTALL SCRIPT, AND YOU ARE JUST UPDATING IT, MAKE SURE TO STOP YOUR WALLET BEFORE RUNNING THE FOLLOWING COMMANDS.***

-* Before we start the NAV install we are going to make sure Ubuntu is up to date with the 3 commands below.
-Run each command separately, when promted choose 'Y' and hit Enter.

-`apt-get update`

-`apt-get upgrade`

-`apt-get dist-upgrade`

-***

-***Step 8***
 * Adduser to secure your VPS, by adding a new username so you aren't running everything as root.
 * Run the command below and use a username that you want associated with this server ***('nullexnav1' is an example, you need to use your own username).***